 Container in Blazor Diagram Component

-To create a container, you have to define the Container object and add it to the Nodes collection of the diagram.
-The following code illustrates how to create a Container Node.
+To create a container, define a Container object and add it to the Nodes collection of the diagram.
+The following code illustrates how to create a container node.

 @using Syncfusion.Blazor.Diagram